I Want To...

 Upon completion, you must be eligible for appointment as an Instructor (Junior Faculty) in Neurosurgery at Johns Hopkins and qualify for privileges at both The Johns Hopkins Hospital the Johns Hopkins Bayview Medical Center.

-Number of positions: Two
+Number of positions: Three

 Length of the Instructorship: 12 months, July to June each year, with an optional additional year in research